viodotcom/s3keyring/README.rst

 .. _IAM policy: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-policies-for-amazon-ec2.html

-You can easily create a policy that grants read-only access to the keyring by removing the ``s3:PutObject`` and ``s3:DeleteObject`` actions from the policy above.
+If you want to create a policy that grants read-only access to the keyring then remove the ``s3:PutObject`` and ``s3:DeleteObject`` actions from the policy above.